 Read on to learn all about pre-existing condition clauses, the length of time associated with a clause, and differences between how the clause works whether it’s a long-term disability or critical illness insurance component of your employee benefits plan.

 1. How Pre-Existing Condition Clauses Work

 A pre-existing condition clause essentially states that certain coverage may not be applicable for a person if they had a medical condition that started before enrollment in their employee benefits plan.
-This means that if a person applies for a certain type of coverage, the carrier will launch an investigation to determine if the requested coverage is related to a condition that was pre-existing.
+This means that if a person applies for a certain type of coverage, the carrier will launch an investigation to determine if the requested coverage is related to an illness that was pre-existing.

-Investigation usually includes a request to see doctor’s records so the carrier can determine if tests were done or if there was any kind of suggestion that a particular condition might be present.
+Investigation usually includes a request to see doctor’s records so the carrier can determine if there was any kind of indication that a particular condition might be present.
 If the carrier determines that it was a pre-existing condition, they may decline coverage.
 What’s important to understand is that every carrier is different, so the definition and timeframes related to a pre-existing condition will vary depending on the type of coverage.

 2. Long-Term Disability Clause: 12 Months/ 90 days

 Long-term disability coverage typically includes a pre-existing condition clause which is effective in the first 12 months from the effective date of enrollment in an employee benefits plan.
 If a person applies for long-term disability coverage, the carrier will only investigate their medical records for the 90 days prior to their effective date on the plan.
 Through the course of investigation, if the carrier finds that the disability claim is completely unrelated to a pre-existing condition, a person could still receive the benefit.